5-Minute Tofu Vegan Sour Cream

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-Simply place all ingredients in a blender or food processor and blend until smooth.
-That’s seriously all there is to making this vegan alternative to sour cream.
+Place all ingredients in a blender or food processor and blend until smooth.

-You’ll know when it is beginning to go bad, because it will become a little watery.
+You’ll know when it is beginning to go bad because it will become a little watery.
 As always, smell it to make sure that it doesn’t have a foul odor to it.

 *Originally published January 2015.